clementGOURIOU/benchmark_motorbike/viscoelastic/viscoelasticFluidFoam/profileExtrusion/README.md

 ## OpenFOAM branch/version

-foam-extend 4.1
+foam-extend 5.0

 ## Description

 The computational time required to perform a numerical simulation of profile extrusion forming, considering more realistic (viscoelastic) constitutive models, is incompatible with the industrial requirements.
-This microbenchmark case study mimics a typical profile extrusion problem and aims at assessing the solvers available in OpenFOAM, namely viscoelasticFluidFoam integrated into foam-extend 4.1.
+This microbenchmark case study mimics a typical profile extrusion problem and aims at assessing the solvers available in OpenFOAM, namely viscoelasticFluidFoam integrated into foam-extend 5.0.
 Due to the simplified geometry employed, the computational meshes required to obtain accurate results will be much smaller than those of the associated industrial scale case study.
 This should allow performing initial exploratory studies.
 Thus, the results obtained are expected to give insights into improving the viscoelasticFluidFoam solver.

-## Custom GiesekusIBSD viscoelastic constitutive model

-This benchmark requires a custom viscoelastic constitutive model, named GiesekusIBSD, where a stabilization procedure (improved both sides diffusion) is implemented, which should be compiled before running the case study, as follows:

-1. Source a foam-extend 4.1 installation.
-2. Change the directory to "src".
-2. Execute "./Allwmake".

 ## Geometry